ilhamriz/learn-react-typescript/README.md

 ## Notes

-### useReducer Hook
+### useContext

-The useReducer Hook is similar to the useState Hook.<br>
+Context is a way to manage state globally.

-The `reducer` function contains your custom state logic and the `initialState` can be a simple value but generally will contain an object.
+It can be used together with the useState Hook to share state between deeply nested components more easily than with useState alone.